WHEN SHOULD MY CHILD HAVE THEIR FIRST EYE EXAM?

 WHAT ABOUT COVID??

-In light of public health concerns, protecting the health of our patients while also providing healthcare services is our top priority.
-At In Focus Eyecare it is our goal to reduce the risk of spreading COVID-19 as much as possible, which includes having fewer people in our office.
-When you arrive at the office we request that you call before entering.
-We have the doors locked to ensure things don't get overcrowded and to provide a safe environment for all our patients and customers.
-Bear with us as we try to structure patient flow to suite our new reality.
+In light of public health concerns, protecting the health of our patients and staff while also providing healthcare services is our top priority.
+At In Focus Eyecare it is our goal to reduce the risk of spreading COVID-19 as much as possible, this includes asking every person who enters the office to wear a face mask.
+Diligence is taken in cleaning and disinfecting surfaces and other shared/handled items (such as pens, frames that have been tried on, etc).